George S. Patton: Image

 Patton developed an ability to deliver charismatic speeches.
 He used profanity heavily in his speech, which generally was enjoyed by troops under his command, but it offended other generals, including Bradley.
 The most famous of his speeches were a series that he delivered to the Third Army prior to Operation Overlord.
 He was known for his bluntness and witticism; he once said, "The two most dangerous weapons the Germans have are our own armored halftrack and jeep.
 The halftrack because the boys in it go all heroic, thinking they are in a tank.
 The jeep because we have so many God-awful drivers."
 During the Battle of the Bulge, he famously remarked that the Allies should "let the sons-of-bitches [Germans] go all the way to Paris, then we'll cut them off and round them up."
 He also suggested facetiously that his Third Army could "drive the British back into the sea for another Dunkirk."

 As media scrutiny increased on Patton, his bluntness stirred controversy.
 These began in North Africa when some reporters worried that he was becoming too close to former Vichy officials with Axis sympathies.
 His public image was more seriously damaged after the slapping incidents.
 Another controversy occurred prior to Operation Overlord when Patton spoke at a British welcoming club at Knutsford in England: "Since it is the evident destiny of the British and Americans, and of course, the Russians, to rule the world, the better we know each other, the better job we will do."
 The next day, news accounts misquoted him by leaving off the Russians.
+This was said to have "slap(ped) the face of every one of the United Nations except Great Britain", which nearly ended his career.

 On a visit home after the war, he again made headlines when he attempted to honor several wounded veterans in a speech by calling them "the real heroes" of the war, unintentionally offending the families of soldiers who had been killed in action.
 His final media blowup occurred in September 1945 when he said, "Denazification would be like removing all the Republicans and all the Democrats who were in office, who had held office or were quasi-Democrats or Republicans and that would take some time."
 This caused Eisenhower to relieve him from command of the Third Army.